-Philip Li is the President & CEO of the Robert Sterling Clark Foundation, where he oversees all aspects of Foundation management, including finances, program development, grantmaking, and relationships with peer organizations.
+Philip Li is the President & CEO of the Robert Sterling Clark Foundation, where he oversees all aspects of the Foundation management, including finance, program development, grantmaking, and relationships with peer organizations.

 Prior to joining the foundation, Phil served as the Chief Operating Officer at The Century Foundation, a public policy think tank, and at the Brooklyn Community Foundation, where he helped the organization convert from a private foundation to a public charity.
 For four years he led the philanthropic practice at Changing Our World, a nonprofit consultancy and prior to that he worked with the Annie E. Casey Foundation on two of its leadership development initiatives.
-Phil served as the Executive Director of the Coro New York Leadership Center, a nonprofit that trains and develops individuals interested in public service for four years.
+Phil served as the Executive Director of the Coro New York Leadership Center, a nonprofit that trains and develops individuals interested in public affairs for four years.
 He was introduced to Coro as a participant in its Leadership New York program, which prompted him to jump to the nonprofit sector from Wall Street.
 He started his career at Merrill Lynch and finished as a junk bond analyst with Moody’s Investors Service.

 Phil currently serves as the board of Grantmakers for Effective Organizations and is the immediate past chair of Philanthropy New York, the regional association of grantmakers in New York City.
 A graduate of the University of Pennsylvania, Phil has a BA in Economics and Biology and an MBA from The Wharton School in Finance and Strategic Planning.

 Lisa Pilar Cowan, Vice President

 Lisa Cowan is the Vice President of Programs, and in this capacity she helps with strategy, development and oversight of foundation programs and grantmaking.
 Lisa has been working with community-based organizations for the last 25 years, first as a community health educator and program director at several youth-serving agencies, then as a Senior Consultant at Community Resource Exchange.
 Lisa was the Co-Founder of College Access: Research and Action, where she continues to act as an advisor.
 Most recently, Lisa was the Principal Consultant at Hummingbird Consulting from 2013-2016.